 *$250,000 of which may be met by in-kind contributions

-D. UNIVERSITY shall submit an invoice to MEMBER for the payment of the membership fee for the Initial Term (prorated for the incomplete year if applicable) within thirty (30) days of the Effective Date of this Agreement.
+D. Payment.
+UNIVERSITY shall submit an invoice to MEMBER for the payment of the membership fee for the Initial Term (prorated for the incomplete year if applicable) within thirty (30) days of the Effective Date of this Agreement.
 For Renewal Terms, UNIVERSITY shall invoice MEMBER on or before the Anniversary Date, and the membership fee shall be due and payable in lump sum within thirty (30) days of MEMBER’S receipt of the invoice.
 Check should be made payable to North Carolina State University and mailed to PowerAmerica, 2701 Sullivan Drive, Suite 240, Raleigh, North Carolina 27695-7514.
-Membership in PowerAmerica is contingent upon payment of the annual membership fee by MEMBER.
 PowerAmerica Members whose payments are overdue shall receive notice from the Executive Director.
 If payment is not received within thirty (30) days thereafter, the membership will be considered to be terminated on the date payment first became due and the Member will be treated as a Withdrawn Member.
 The Withdrawn Member will cease to have the rights and benefits of membership on the termination date, and all confidential proprietary information in writing, or other permanent visual form, shall promptly be returned or destroyed with confirmation in writing.

-E. Membership in PowerAmerica is further conditioned upon the acceptance by MEMBER of the obligations and rights set forth in the Bylaws.
+E. Conditions for Membership.
+Membership in PowerAmerica is contingent upon payment of the annual membership fee by MEMBER.
+Membership in PowerAmerica is further conditioned upon the acceptance by MEMBER of the obligations and rights set forth in the Bylaws.
+If a Member receives DOE funding for an Institute Initiated Project, as defined in the Bylaws, the Member agrees to remain a Member at or above the Affiliate Member level until project completion.
+This provision does not apply to Small Business or Academic Members receiving DOE funding for an Institute Initiated Project.
+Small Business and Academic Members may maintain their membership category status through the term of the project.

-F. The organization and operation of PowerAmerica will be as specified by the Bylaws.

-G. MEMBER acknowledges that PowerAmerica is a component of the UNIVERSITY, an institution within the University of North Carolina system (“UNC”), which is an agency of the State of North Carolina.
+F. Governing Law.
+MEMBER acknowledges that PowerAmerica is a component of the UNIVERSITY, an institution within the University of North Carolina system (“UNC”), which is an agency of the State of North Carolina.
 As such, PowerAmerica is governed by the laws of the State of North Carolina and the policies and regulations of UNC and the UNIVERSITY.

-H. This Agreement is acknowledged to have been made and must be construed and interpreted in accordance with the laws of the State of North Carolina, United States of America, without reference to its conflict of laws provisions.
+This Agreement is acknowledged to have been made and must be construed and interpreted in accordance with the laws of the State of North Carolina, United States of America, without reference to its conflict of laws provisions.

-I. This Agreement, together with the Bylaws and appendices to the Bylaws, embodies the entire understanding of the parties, superseding any prior or contemporaneous representations, either oral or written regarding this matter.
+G. Entire Agreement.
+This Agreement, together with the Bylaws and appendices to the Bylaws, embodies the entire understanding of the parties, superseding any prior or contemporaneous representations, either oral or written regarding this matter.
 Only written modifications, signed by authorized representatives of both parties, will affect changes to this Agreement.

 This space intentionally left blank.